 Lyrical Works – You might be a budding poet, spoken word performer or song-writer.
 Get inspiration from the resources we have to share such as contest dates, novels in verse, and our poetry collections.

-Sample “Blurb” that Maggie can publish on these pages:
+Sample “Blurb” that Maggie can publish on these pages, but yours could be simple like higher on this screen:

 Delta Force Book Club focuses on readings that can promote discussion related to the Black Lives Matter movement.
 We read together White Fragility: Why it’s so Hard for White People to Talk about Racism by Robin DiAngelo (2018) and met virtually in late July.